PAGE TITLE SECTION - PART 2

 - It accepts the application of paint well and can be painted any color you desire.

 The problem is the paint won’t last 40+ years.
-A well-painted aluminum siding exterior lasts up to fifteen years, a figure that varies on factors like the local Cincinnati climate.
+A well-painted aluminum siding exterior lasts up to fifteen years, a figure that varies on factors like the local West Chester climate.
 For instance, damage from rain, wind, and hail wears on the paint surface.
 The sun’s harsh UV rays cause the paint to fade.

 - Aluminum siding dents easily and damaged areas may be difficult to repair or replace.